10XGenomics/enclone/README.md

 At a later date, there will also be separately numbered releases that have passed a more extensive set of tests.

 3. Move the file to an appropriate location.
-For a desktop or laptop, an appropriate location
+For a desktop or laptop, an appropriate location might be `~/bin`.

+<b>TO DO: link to pathing tutorial</b>

 4. Change your path so that it includes this location.